DerekCook/CoreMidi4J/README.md

 > native library will be loaded only when needed, on Mac OS X, and the
 > Java library will remain inactive on other platforms: it will not
 > attempt to provide any MIDI devices, and its implementation of
 > `getMidiDeviceInfo()` will simply delegate to the standard one.
+This
+> means that calling our version of `getMidiDeviceInfo()` will always
+> give you the correct list of devices to use on any platform.

-If you are building a project with code like the examples above, you will need to configure CoreMidi4J as a dependency of your project.
+If you are building a project with code like the example above, you will need to configure CoreMidi4J as a dependency of your project.
 This will also enable build tools like Maven and Leiningen to build a consolidated Jar containing your own classes as well as those of